sagemath/trac_to_gh/Issue 5638.md

 # Issue 5638: [with patch, needs review] deprecate jsmath from the command line

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5638

 Original creator: jhpalmieri